WanderingStag/WSTools/README.md

 ## Download WSTools

-> Intended only for Windows computers.
+> Intended only for Windows computers at this time.
+Some functions may work on other OS's though.

 1. On the left side, click on the **Repos** menu item.
 2. On the right side next to the Clone button, click on the **More actions** (three dots) button and select **Download as Zip**.